edgarjcfn/edgarjcfn.github.io/source/_posts/2015-01:-The-Invisible-Vermins.md

 <!-- Expand dinner, develop other researchers -->

 The next day they were led into a small auditorium inside the MIT Campus, where the mysterious presentation was finally about to begin.
 There was no elevated stage and the audience was made of no more than 15 people.
 In the center

+(Work in progress.
+To be continued)
 <!-- words for the vermins: writhe, squirm -->